Don't have white chocolate? I've tried & tested 10 reliable substitutes, that you can use instead of white chocolate in any recipe.

 - Vanilla

-If you’ve never tasted cocoa butter (and to be honest, not sure I’d actually recommend it…), is tastes like a high fatty substance with a faint flavour of a chocolate.
 Good quality white chocolate would still have cocoa butter in as one of the ingredients, but cheaper brands usually replace all or some of the cocoa butter with other fats (which are cheaper to buy)

-Substituting white chocolate in baking
+My top tips on substituting white chocolate in baking

 Replace the white chocolate with the same amount of white chocolate substitute to make sure your recipe will turn out well.

-White chocolate baking chips
+1. White chocolate baking chips

-In most recipes swapping white chocolate for the same amount of white baking chocolate chips will work fine.
+In most recipes swaping white chocolate for the same amount of white baking chocolate chips will work fine.
 The only time when it might be a problem is if you need your white chocolate to melt fully.

 White chocolate chips are specially made to withstand the high oven temperatures, so that when you bake them they don't loose their shape and cool right down without melting.

-White chocolate eating bar
+2. White chocolate eating bar

-White chocolate baking or cooking bar
+3. White chocolate baking or cooking bar

 Baking chocolate has usually highter amount of vegetable or other cheaper type of fat, which not only melts better but it also makes the chocolate more pliable (which is perfect if you are making something like a chocolate mirror glaze).

-Milk chocolate
+4. Milk chocolate

-Dark chocolate
+5. Dark chocolate

 Use the same amount of dark chocolate as the white chocolate in the recipe.